 However, although the question of lawful orders may be cast and debated with a particular president in mind, or through a partisan lens, questions about lawful orders are recurring and arise in daily national security contexts across administrations as well as everyday military life.
 The National Security Council (NSC) staff, for example, is prone to convey “guidance” to the Department of Defense and the military.
 If such “guidance” in fact comes from the President and directs the performance of a military duty, then it is a military order; however, if it comes from the staff, including the National Security Advisor, it is not an order but is merely suggestive.
 As a result, for some years, it has been normative for specific memos called “cabinet memos” to be written to memorialize specific directions (orders) from the President to the Department of Defense and military chain of command.
 Similar questions can arise within the Defense Department as matters are debated and decisions made in the Office of the Secretary of Defense and within the Joint Staff.

 Neither is the question of lawful orders a new one.
 It is enduring for members of the armed forces.
 Military officers and civilian officials swear an oath to support and defend the Constitution.
-They do not swear an oath to the Head of State, or to a service or branch, as is the case in some .
+They do not swear an oath to the Head of State, or to a service or branch, as is the case in some other countries’ armed forces.
 Thus, if following orders is an essential professional military duty, adherence to the law and thus lawful military orders is an essential American military duty as it is an essential duty in any country and military committed to the rule of law.
 Members of the U.S. Armed Forces, as General Hyten suggested, have a duty not only to follow orders, but to refuse to comply with illegal orders.
 That is the military’s constitutional “compact.”
 In exchange for its obedience to orders, the military chain of command (including its civilian components) commits to abide by meaningful processes to ensure that orders are lawful.

 This paper addresses four subjects: (1) obedience to orders as a military necessity; (2) the military duty not to follow clearly unlawful orders; (3) the current system in place to meet the requirements of obedience to lawful orders; and (4) some of the questions civilian and military leaders should purposefully address to minimize ambiguity and disputes over whether orders are lawful.
 However, to be clear, this paper is a primer.
 It is not intended to address a specific order – past, present, or future – or for that matter a particular scenario.
 It is an exposition on the nature of military orders, so that in context, lawyers, commanders, and observers have an analytic framework with which to draw on and apply.